 - Weed out potential difficult clients who never intended to hold up their end of the contract.

-- Clearly lay out your boundaries, avoiding awkward or unnecessary conversations.
+- Clearly lay out your terms and condition and boundaries, avoiding awkward or unnecessary conversations.

 - Communicate trustworthiness to your clients, since they know they’re protected by both of you signing a contract, too.

 What Contracts Do You Need For An Online Coaching Business?

 So now that you know how important it is to have a coaching contract, you’re probably wondering: which contract do I need for my online coaching business?
 I’ll break down which contracts online coaches need most and what they do to protect you (even if you live outside of the United States).

 You’ll need a different coaching contract template for each way you work with people online or each product you offer.
 Even though contracts are all unique depending on the service/product offered, all contracts should be:

 - Clear and easy to read